ramrattanjonathan/thereviewproject/README.md

 ### Homepage to Article

-Homepage featuring multiple albums (only one of which is complete)
+Homepage featuring multiple albums (only one of which is complete) to article transition

 https://github.com/ramrattanjonathan/thereviewproject/assets/150748418/9047dd28-5f10-4318-8877-70ab5ef3f655